Gopher tortoise: Habitat conversion

 Conversion of gopher tortoise habitat to urban areas, croplands, and pasture, along with adverse forest management practices, has drastically reduced the historic range of the gopher tortoise.
 The taking of gopher tortoises for sale or use as food or pets has also had a serious effect on some populations.
 The seriousness of the loss of adult tortoises is magnified by the length of time required for tortoises to reach maturity and their low reproductive rate.
 According to the website of the Brevard Zoo in Melbourne, Florida, current estimates of human predation and road mortality alone are at levels that could offset any annual addition to the population, and sightings of gopher tortoises have become rare in many areas, and the ones sighted are much smaller than in the past.
-A number of other species also prey upon gopher tortoises, including the raccoon, which is the primary egg and hatchling predator, gray foxes, striped skunks, nine-banded armadillos, dogs, and snakes.
-Red imported fire ants also have been known to prey on hatchlings.
+A number of other species also prey upon gopher tortoises, predators of eggs and young include, but are not limited to, raccoons, coyotes, bobcats, wild boars, striped skunks, eastern spotted skunks, red-tailed hawks, red-shouldered hawks, bald eagles, and a number of snake species, including eastern diamondback rattlesnakes, eastern indigo snakes, coachwhips, eastern racers, common kingsnakes, and Florida cottonmouths.
+Red imported fire ants destroy many eggs and young tortoises.
+Adult gopher tortoises are less vulnerable to predation; however, they are sometimes killed by coyotes, bobcats, and domestic dogs and cats.
+Nine-banded armadillos may indirectly cause mortality by trapping them in caved-in burrows as they dig their own dens.
 A 1980 report indicated clutch and hatchling losses often approach 90 percent.